A lower bound technique for triangulations of simplotopes: Recurrence Relation

 \subsection{A Linear Program}

 Using the inequalities derived in Theorem \ref{program}, we can use a linear program to minimize the number of simplices that meet the requirements of the inequalities, i.e.,:

-To get the best results, we need good bounds on $V(s, t)$, which is the largest possible class of a simplex in a cover of $\Pi^*_{s,t}$.
-The is a hard problem, related to the Hadamard maximum determinant problem.
-Specific values are known for cubes of small dimension.
-We use these values of cubes as upper bounds on the values for simplotopes, because $\Pi^*_{s,t}$ can be seen as a subset of a $s+2t$-cube, so the largest simplex in $\Pi^*_{s,t}$ must be less than or equal to the largest simplex in a $s+2t$-cube.
+To get the best results, we need good bounds on $V(s, t)$, which is the largest possible class of a simplex in a cover of $\Pi(s,t)$.
+This is a hard problem, related to the Hadamard maximum determinant problem.
+We use known values for cubes of small dimension as upper bounds on the values for simplotopes, because $\Pi(s,t)$ can be seen as a subset of a $s+2t$-cube, so the largest simplex in $\Pi(s,t)$ must be less than or equal to the largest simplex in a $s+2t$-cube.

 However, for many values of $(s, t)$, this is not a very good bound.
 Therefore for specific low dimensions, we ran a brute force computer program that checked the classes of all possible simplices that could be part of a triangulation and returned the highest one.
-By this method we see that $V(1, 1) = 1$, $V(0, 2) = 1$, $V(2, 1) = 2$, $V(1, 2) = 3$, and $V(0, 3) = 4$.
-Although this improvement is only for low dimensions of $V(s,t)$, it can greatly affect higher dimensions of our bounds because of the recursion that takes place in determining $F$.
+Beyond the trivial $V(1, 1) = 1$, $V(0, 2) = 1$, we find $V(2, 1) = 2$, $V(1, 2) = 3$, and $V(0, 3) = 4$.
+Although this improvement is only for low dimensions of $V(s,t)$, it can affect higher dimensions of our bounds because of the recursion that takes place in determining $F$.

-In determining values of $F$, we used upper bounds that result from the recurrence relation, using the combinatorial upper bound on $F$ as a base case of the recurrence.
+In determining values of $F$, we used upper bounds that result from the recurrence relation, using the combinatorial upper bound on $F$ as a base case of the recurrence or anytime it gave a better bound.